Banalian/EStore_02/README.md

 #### Produces
 - application/xml
 - application/json
+- #### Optional query parameter
+- `currency` : get the result with priceInCurrency in a different currency with its code (example : "USD")

+#### Request example
+- /products/15?currency=USD
+This specific query with the GET verb requests the product of Id 15 with its price converted to USD.

 ## 3. DELETE ``/products/<id>``
 #### Description
 delete a specific product with the given `id`.
 Will also delete any comments the product might have.

+#### Request example
+- /products/18
+This specific query with the DELETE verb requests the deletion of the product of id 18.

 ## 4. POST ``/products``
 #### Description